Payroll tax relief for employers impacted by COVID-19

 Deferral and credit reporting

-In order to complete Form 941, employers will need to know the following information for the calendar quarter:
+In order to complete the revised Form 941, employers will need to know the following information for the calendar quarter:

 - Deferred amount of the employer share of social security tax